mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 nonexisting files are requested to the Vite dev server, Embroider must be able to return a consistent answer on the spot as virtual content.
 The clearest example is probably the vendor file.
-In classic apps, `index.html` contains a reference to `{{rootURL}}assets/vendor.js`, which points to a file created during the classic build pipeline.
+In classic apps, `index.html` contains a reference to `assets/vendor.js` (prefixed by the root URL), which points to a file created during the classic build pipeline.
 When using Vite, this reference must be replaced with `/@embroider/core/vendor.js`, a virtual identifier that will tell Vite to ask Embroider for the content.
 On the other hand, part of these virtual content must be emitted as assets for the production build, and now this has to be done by Vite through custom plugins.
 Files virtualization came with its set of challenges, like finding the right approach to deal with Vite specifics in a way that keeps Embroider core bundler-agnostic.

 🐹 _What's next:_ During the Embroider initiative, we have reached a point where we are very close to removing the need for the rewritten app completely; there